r3me/transformicons/README.md

 **What's a transformicon?**

-It's an animated symbol/button/icon that morphs using a combination of SVG, CSS and HTML.
+It's an animated symbol/button/icon that morphs.
 We also provide a builder that gives developers the ability to select their preferred Transformicons and output for finer control.

-**What browsers do you support?**

-IE10+, Chrome 36+, Safari 6+, Firefox 30+, Opera 22+, iOS 7+, Android 4+, Chrome for Android 38+
+**Browser Testing**

 [![browserstack](https://s3-us-west-2.amazonaws.com/s.cdpn.io/392/browserstack-logo.svg)](https://www.browserstack.com)